UCSB-CS56-Projects/cs56-android-getting-started/docs/tutorial/5_Integrating_An_App_With_A_Social_Media_Service/5_Integrating_An_App_With_A_Social_Media_Service.md

 1. We must first [create a Twitter Account] (https://mobile.twitter.com/signup) for the App.

-**Note:** You can use your personal Twitter account as well, but the account must be linked to a phone number to be able to manage an application on Twitter.

 2. Create New App in Twitter console

 Android Studio is based of [IntelliJ IDEA](https://www.jetbrains.com/idea/).